timdrysdale/link-mapper/README.md

 ## Prerequisites

-This script expects Python3 with `pyyaml` and `graphviz` installed.
+This script expects Python v3 with `pyyaml` and `graphviz` installed.
 The script was developed with Anaconda python3 on Ubuntu linux.

 To install the dependencies on linux
 ```
 pip3 install pyyaml
-pip2 install graphviz
+pip3 install graphviz
 ```

 ## Usage